docksal/docksal/docs/content/tools/pull.md

   - /en/master/tools/pull/
 ---

-To quickly integrate into your hosting environment Docksal as the `pull` command.
-What this allows is that you can easily bring your assets (db, files, and code) down to your local environment quickly without manually running through the steps.
+To quickly integrate into your hosting environment, use the Docksal `pull` command.
+This allows you to easily bring your assets (db, files, and code) down to your local environment quickly without manually running through the steps.

 ## Requirements

 ### Acquia

-To interact with Acquia through Drush.
-The `SECRET_ACAPI_EMAIL` and `SECRET_ACAPI_KEY` are required.
+To interact with Acquia through Drush, the `SECRET_ACAPI_EMAIL` and `SECRET_ACAPI_KEY` are required.
 Additionally, access to the Acquia Cloud API is required.
-If access is not allowed fallback to using the [Drush](/tools/pull/drush/) method.
+If access is not allowed, fallback to using the [Drush](/tools/pull/drush/) method.

 More information on working with [Docksal with Acquia Drush](/tools/acquia-drush).